 Andrew Savage, Parquet Courts

 The nature of DIY spaces is that they come and go.
 In the case of Williamsburg, they seem to be going, and the closing of 285 Kent really seems to be a sign of the times.
 A lot of us cut our teeth at 285 Kent, be it playing music, doing sound, working the bar or just showing up to see what was going on that night.
 Unfortunately it seems like the end of an era.
 We still have Death by Audio, but Williamsburg, especially the waterfront, is changing quickly.
-No coincidence that the closing of the N 6th Academy Records and the arrival of Dunkin Donuts and J. Crew are all coming around the same time as 285′s last shows.
+No coincidence that the and the arrival of Dunkin Donuts and J. Crew are all coming around the same time as 285′s last shows.

 Robbie Guertin, Radical Dads